Facebook lowers video quality in Latin America, following Europe

-On Sunday, the world’s largest social network followed the steps of Netflix (NFLX.O), Alphabet Inc’s (GOOGL.O) YouTube, Amazon (AMZN.O) and Walt Disney (DIS.N) in response to a call by the European Union to stave off internet gridlock as thousands of people work from home due to the coronavirus outbreak.
+On Sunday, the world’s largest social network followed the steps of Netflix, Alphabet Inc’s YouTube, Amazon and Walt Disney in response to a call by the European Union to stave off internet gridlock as thousands of people work from home due to the coronavirus outbreak.

 “To help alleviate any potential network congestion, we will temporarily reduce bit rates for videos on Facebook and Instagram in Latin America,” a Facebook spokesperson said in a statement, adding the company is working with partners to manage bandwidth constraints amid heavier demand.